Adam Gase Pleased With Tannehill's Health, Excited For New Season

 Following Miami’s Week 5 loss to Tennessee, Gase raised a lot of eyebrows by cutting two offensive lineman who had started that game.

-Two lineman in Dallas Thomas and Billy Turner that were recent 3rd round draft picks by Miami (2013 for Thomas, 2014 for Turner).
+Dallas Thomas and Billy Turner, two lineman that were recent 3rd round draft picks by Miami (2013 for Thomas, 2014 for Turner), were shown the door.

 With the notion that nobody’s job was safe, there was a clear change in atmosphere in the Dolphins locker room.